temporalio/documentation/kb/deadline-exceeded-troubleshooting.md

 #### Check your Cluster metrics

 Cluster metrics can be used to detect issues (such as 'resource exhausted') that implact Cluster health.
-`Resource exhausted` errors can cause your client requests to fail, which prompts the `Deadline exceeded` error.
+A `resource exhausted` error can cause your client request to fail, which prompts the `deadline exceeded` error.

 Use the following query to check for errors in `RpsLimit`, `ConcurrentLimit` and `SystemOverloaded` on your metrics dashboard.